top of page

 This angry man's hand hovers over the Big Red Button, which is terrifying to think about.
 We're the closest we've ever been to nuclear annihilation and the only thing America's likeable Uncle Joe can do is escalate tensions while he reminisces about the Good Old Days!

 Main Stream Media (MSM) is asleep at the wheel, demonstrating its own and unique form of cognitive decline and impairment.
 Instead of the MSM, I follow various independent media to keep up with and to better understand geopolitics.
 For example, I respect this wise man's daily analysis of geopolitics, and also I admire his astonishing ability for detailed factual recall.
-With minimal use of notes, he talks for over an hour, pulling numerous ideas, facts, and statistics to produce a coherent flow of information and opinion: https://rumble.com/c/AlexanderMercouris
+He talks for over an hour without using notes.
+He brings in many ideas, facts, and statistics to make a clear flow of information and opinion. https://rumble.com/c/AlexanderMercouris

-So, who is the better man to be the President of the United States?
+So, who is the better person to be the President of the United States?

-While Trump may not be the "better man" of the two, and while there are better 3rd-party candidates, none are serious contenders — not yet anyway.
-Trump may be the better of two poor choices.
+In November, American voters will choose between former President Trump and Vice President Harris.
+For me, neither are the best person for the job, and while there are better 3rd-party candidates, none are serious contenders — not yet anyway.
+By a small margin, Trump may be the better of two poor choices.
 He may be better because he can still do some mental gymnastics, including being able to change his mind and agree to compromise solutions (diplomacy) — "Making the Deal".
+VP Harris, on the other hand, comes across as being vacuous and a serial flip-flopper.
+That is my opinion.
+What is yours?
+Leave your comments below this article.

-The new President of the United States, when appointed must meet with Russia's Valdimir Putin and China's Xi Jinping and, for the sake of the survival of humanity, have a man-to-man talk with them, ending with an honourable handshake — and this must be completed with extreme urgency!
+Once elected, the new President of the United States must meet with Valdimir Putin from Russia and Xi Jinping from China.
+This is important for the survival of humanity.
+The President must have a one-on-one talk with them, and to do this quickly.
 We are on the verge of nuclear annihilation!

 Do you agree with this analysis?
 Place your comments below.
 Thank you.